-Which Is Better: Medical Sonography Certificate or Degree?
+Which Is Better: A Medical Sonography Degree or Certificate?

-Medical sonography is a unique and rewarding career.
-You’ll be an active part of a patient treatment team, seeking answers to medical questions.
-From tracking the progress of a pregnancy to checking for breast cancer, the possibilities of this career are limitless.
+If you’re looking to be an active part of patient treatment, why not consider the unique and rewarding career of medical sonography?
+From tracking the progress of a pregnancy to checking for breast cancer, the possibilities are just about limitless.

-For prospective medical sonographers, there are several ways to break into this field.
-You can study through medical sonography certificate programs or professional degree programs.
-Both are great ways to achieve a successful career in the allied healthcare industry.
+For prospective medical sonographers (often referred to as ultrasound techs), there are a couple ways to break into this field.
+You can either study through ultrasound technician certification programs or professional diagnostic medical sonography degree programs.
+Whichever you choose, both are excellent paths to a lucrative career in the allied health industry.

-The question remains: What’s the right path for you to become an ultrasound tech?
+So what’s the right way for you to become an ultrasound tech?

-The terms ‘sonogram’ and ‘ultrasound’ are often used interchangeably.
 Ultrasounds are the vibrations and sounds used to create a medical image.
-Sonograms are the medical image that is created from ultrasounds.
+Sonograms are the actual medical image that is created from ultrasounds.

-These pieces of equipment are used for everything from checking a baby’s health during pregnancy to searching for kidney stones, and are performed everywhere from hospitals to physician’s offices to medical labs.
+These elements are used for everything from checking a baby’s health during pregnancy to searching for kidney stones.
+You’ll see them performed everywhere from hospitals to physician’s offices to medical labs.

-There are various types of sonography programs you can choose to study, and your job duties will look a bit different, depending on whichever you decide to pursue.
+There are various types of sonography programs, and the job duties will be a little different, depending on the one you decide to pursue.

-Diagnostic sonography differs from types of sonography like vascular technology or echocardiography.
-While these types of testing utilize the same technology, they require more education and experience.
-It’s possible to specialize in these areas, but workers in all of these allied healthcare careers need to start with basic education and testing.
+Diagnostic medical sonography differs from other types of sonography (like vascular technology or echocardiography).
+While these tests harness the same technology, they require different education and experience.
+It’s possible to specialize in these areas, but workers need to start with the same basic education and testing.

-There are different types of medical sonography programs.
+There are different types of diagnostic medical sonographer schooling.
 You can attend a sonography certificate program that lasts 2 years or longer.
 Alternatively, you might choose a two- or four-year sonography degree program.

-The steps to becoming a diagnostic medical sonographer start with education, and depend on what works best for you.
+Each of these offers distinct (and abundant) job opportunities and the chance to be a part of the medical treatment team.
+There are, however, distinct advantages and disadvantages to each.
+The steps to becoming a diagnostic medical sonographer start with education and depend on what works best for you.

 Certificate programs generally take place at a technical or vocational school, rather than a college or university.

-A sonography certificate program usually involves 2-3 years of study.
-These programs typically include extensive clinical internships which last as long as 8 months.
-Students who graduate from a CAAHEP accredited program are eligible to take certification exams offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+An accredited diagnostic medical sonography certificate usually involves 2-3 years of study and typically includes an extensive clinical internship (which can last as long as 8 months).
+Students who graduate from a CAAHEP-accredited program are eligible to take certification exams offered by the American Registry for Diagnostic Medical Sonography (ARDMS).

-Certification testing includes both a physics exam, the Sonography Principles and Instrumentation (SPI) exam, as well as specialty testing.
+Certification testing includes exams on physics, Sonography Principles and Instrumentation (SPI), and specialty testing.

-The possibilities include abdomen, breast, fetal echocardiography, obstetrics and gynecology, as well as pediatric sonography.
-These individual certifications give you the ability to choose your future career path within medical sonography.
-Eligibility for these specialty exams depends on the type of program from which you have graduated.
+Graduates are able to focus on abdominal, breast, fetal echocardiography, obstetrics/ gynecology (OBGYN), as well as pediatric sonography*.
+These individual certifications will give you the ability to choose your future career path within the medical sonography world.

 A Fast Track to the Job Market

-For those not in the healthcare field yet, this is an excellent way to start an exciting new career.
-With a certificate, you can start work and continue your education as you go, making it much easier to continue moving upward.
+For those who aren’t in the healthcare field yet, this is an excellent way to start an exciting new career.
+With a certificate, you can start work and continue your education later on.
+This makes it much easier to continue moving onward and upward.

-Generally, most employers hire sonographers based on their knowledge, technical skills, and certification, and having a degree doesn’t necessarily offer a significant advantage over someone with a certificate.
-Both sonographers have an equal chance of getting hired, however, the biggest difference typically lies in pay.
+Generally, most employers hire diagnostic medical sonographers based on their knowledge, technical skills, and certification.
+Having a degree doesn’t necessarily offer a significant advantage over someone who holds a certificate.

 How Is a Sonography Degree Different Than a Certificate?

-Spending time at a college or university gives students more time to practice before taking their certification exams.
-In a degree track, they may also have the opportunity to study multiple specialties.
+Spending time at a college or university offers students more time to practice their skills before taking their certification exams, and they may also have the opportunity to study multiple specialties.
 These classes allow students to qualify for additional certifications and broaden their employment possibilities.

 The Cons of a Sonography Degree

-Certainly, the most obvious downside of a sonography degree is how time-consuming it can be.
-A degree takes more time than a certificate, meaning it’ll take longer to start working.
-It may also cost significantly more to complete a degree program.
+Certainly, the most obvious downsides of pursuing a sonography degree are how time-consuming and expensive it can be.
+A degree takes more time than a certificate, meaning that it takes longer to start working.
+This logical also means that it’s more costly to complete a degree program.